ARMmbed/simple-mbed-cloud-client/README.md

 Occasionally, if the test failed during a previous attempt, the SMCC Greentea tests will fail to sync.
 If this is the case, please replug your device to the host PC.
 Additionally, you may need to update your DAPLink or ST-Link interface firmware.

 #### Device identity is inconsistent
-If your device ID in Mbed Cloud is inconsistent over a device reset, it could be because it is failing to open the credentials on the storage held in the Enhanced Secure File System.
+If your device ID in Pelion Device Management is inconsistent over a device reset, it could be because it is failing to open the credentials on the storage held in the Enhanced Secure File System.
 Typically, this is because the device cannot access the Root of Trust stored in SOTP.

 One way to verify this is to see if Simple Pelion Client autoformats the storage after a device reset when `format-storage-layer-on-error` is set to `1` in `mbed_app.json`.
 It would appear on the serial terminal output from the device as the following:
 ```